saturnRangs/ObservingSatellites/README.md

 Ever wonder what the best time to observe satellites from your location is?
 Whether you want to observe a specific group of satellites (ex - Starlink) or all active satellites, this repository has the answer!

 ## 📝 How to use
-1. Clone the repository and create a viritual environment in the command line
+1. Clone the repository and create a viritual environment in the terminal
 ```
 python3 -m venv .venv
 ```